Updated February 2014

 Generally, the card must be within about half a centimetre of the reader, but preferably touching it.
 It will usually work from inside a wallet, especially if the Myki ticket is in the closest pocket, but this isn’t guaranteed.
 It will often not work if you have other cards using similar technology (an RFID chip) in your wallet, because that confuses the reader.

 One of the major unresolved problems with Myki is that response times are inconsistent and often too slow — sometimes readers respond in under a second, but too often they take a good deal longer.
-This has been a problem since Myki was first switched on, and the fact that it continues four years later is not nearly good enough.
+This has been a problem since Myki was first switched on, and the fact that it continues five years later is not nearly good enough.

 Why don’t I have to touch off on trams?